-As long as the reader isthought that the heroine had children, her actions seemed "natural" to them.
-But as soon as it became clear that she has no children, her actions are understood as a kind of "madness" a delusion that has traumatic origins.
-Thus, at the end of the bookthe reader realizes that they took part in the heroine's "madness." without knowing it They shared joined the heroine as sheher actions walked “with” her around Tel Aviv, listening to her stories, and collaborating with“ her lifestyle.
+As long as the reader is led to believe that the heroine had children, her actions seem “natural” to them.
+However, when it becomes clear that she has no children, her actions are perceived as manifestations of a kind of “madness,” a delusion rooted in trauma.
+Thus, at the end of the book, the reader realizes that they unknowingly took part in this “madness.”
+They joined the heroine as she walked around Tel Aviv, listened to her stories, and “shared” her life.
 Even the heroine implies that she is mad: “Maybe I need to be hospitalized./ I have to lie down at least for a while on/ white sheets with the words Ministry of/ Health written on them.”
 The delayed information regarding the non-existence of the children plays a crucial role.
-The reader comes to realize that the entire reading process was based on a mistake, a misunderstanding, and that they were subject to a manipulation that violates the usual contract between narrator and readers.
-The narrator, whose credibility was questionable from the start, is revealed at the end as completely unreliable.
-Although this is not unexpected, it is extremely more severe than what readers probably assumed.
-In Tamar Yakobi's terminology, the clues in the text that were supposed to direct the reader to an understanding of the situation of communication in which they are participating, were insufficient and thus violated the narrative contract.
-Instead of producing an interpretation that connects the author and heroine by empathy, the reader should have assumed a moredistant interpretative position that considers the gap between the heroine’s perception of the world, and the world as represented by the implicit author.
-The hints in the text were not sufficientthe and reader may feel that the implicit author"deceived” them.
+The reader comes to realize that the entire reading process was based on a mistake, a misunderstanding, and that they were subject to a manipulation that violates the conventional contract between narrator and readers.
+Although the narrator’s credibility is questionable from the start, it is only at the end of the text that it proves completely incredible, and while anticipated to a certain degree, the narrator’s unreliability proves far more acute than expected.
+In Tamar Yakobi’s terms, the clues in the text, which are designed to lead the reader to an understanding of the situation of communication in which they are participating, are insufficient and therefore violate the narrative contract.
+Instead of interpreting the relationship between the author and heroine from an empathetic perspective, the reader should have assumed a more objective interpretative position that considers the gap between the heroine’s perception of the world and the world as represented by the implied author.
+Given that the clues in the text are insufficient, the reader may feel “deceived” by the implicit author.
 This emphasizes the miscommunication underlying the reading process.
-The seductive use of the second person addressthat blurred the boundaries between interior and exterior, allows the implicit author to use the reader’s voyeuristic desire for his own purposes.
-Solitude, which turns out to be the reality of the heroine’s life, is transferred to the reader, who might feel cheated and exploited.
+The seductive use of the second-person address, which blurs the boundaries between interior and exterior, allows the implicit author to exploit the reader’s voyeuristic desire for his own purposes.
+Solitude, which is revealed as characterizing the reality of the heroine’s life, is transferred to the reader, who may feel deceived and used.

-The heroine's madness is a result of internalizing her social role as a mother and housewife.
-Her only “sin” is that she has no real children to perform her duties for.
-Motherhood, which throughout the book seems "normal," is presented as a pathology, and we take part in it as readers.
-This can be seen as a serious accusation against Israeli society that sanctifies motherhood.
+The heroine’s madness is a result of internalizing her social role as a mother and housewife.
+Her only “sin” is that she has no real children for whom to perform her duties.
+Her motherhood, which throughout the book is depicted as “normal,” is presented as a pathology, which we as readers, share.
+This can be seen as a serious accusation against Israeli society’s sanctification of motherhood.
 Despite the sense of exploitation, the reader may also experience a sense of guilt.
-They discover that they were reading through an "empathic failure—in "because order to respond to the heroine's cry for help, they tried to fill the role of the internal friend, thus collaborating with a delusion, a failed flawed understanding of reality.
-The discovery might make the reader feel guilty for the way they read, applying their stereotypes about femininity to the heroine.
+They discover that they were reading through an “empathic failure”—in order to respond to the heroine’s cry for help, they tried to fill the role of the internal friend, thereby partaking in a delusional and flawed understanding of reality.
+This discovery may make the reader feel guilty for projecting their stereotypical perceptions of femininity onto the heroine as part of their reading process.